mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/01-bullshit-jobs-age-of-automation.md

 Mike's still employed.
 His team isn't.

-Now Mike spends his days prompting AI to create the same deliverables he used to create manually, attending meetings about "AI integration strategy," and updating his LinkedIn profile with buzzwords like "AI-augmented marketing professional."
+Now Mike spends his days prompting AI to create the same deliverables he used to create manually, attending meetings about 'AI integration strategy,' and updating his LinkedIn profile with buzzwords like 'AI-augmented marketing professional.'

 The cruel irony?
 Mike's job was always bullshit.
 AI just made it obvious.

 ## What Graeber Saw Coming

 David Graeber died in 2020, before AI could automate his email responses.
-But his analysis of "bullshit jobs" predicted exactly what we're seeing now: an economy full of roles that exist primarily to justify their own existence, suddenly exposed when machines can do the same pointless work faster and cheaper.⁵
+But his analysis of 'bullshit jobs' predicted exactly what we're seeing now: an economy full of roles that exist primarily to justify their own existence, suddenly exposed when machines can do the same pointless work faster and cheaper.⁵

 Graeber identified five types of bullshit jobs:⁶